oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README_HandPoseRecognition.md

 There can be multiple recognizers per hand, each with its own set of hand poses to recognize.
 The main reason to group hand poses into one recognizer is when they are mutually exclusive from one another.
 In our showcase, we provide a recognizer for American Sign Language numbers and another for letters.
 In actual ASL, there is a way to distinguish the letter 'O' and the number '0', but in our example we have limited ourselves to static hand poses and having them recognized in separate recognizers allows us to recognize both in parallel.

-### Reference Hand Poses
+### Pose Strings

-Each hand pose to recognize is described as a set of bone angles.
+What each recognizer can recognize is described as a set of bone angles.
 Here's the thumbs-up pose description for the left hand.

     L T0-52-18+51 T1+13-8+30 T2+7-9-10 T3-10+21+8
       I1+6-72+1 I2-3-108+1 I3+1-55-3